softlion/WheelPicker-Samples/README.md

 ```

 A picker with 3 wheels

-<br/>The center wheel's width is computed automatically.
+The center wheel's width is computed automatically.
 Items are aligned differently inside each wheel.

 ```xml
 <wp:WheelPicker SelectionLinesColor="Navy"